eric-hashempour/canada-housing-affordability/README.md

 ## Design Decisions
 - **CREA over CMHC/StatCan:** CMHC provides housing starts (supply-side) and StatCan NHPI is index-based without dollar values.
 CREA benchmark prices are actual dollar figures suitable for affordability analysis.
-- **Full refresh over incremental loading:** Dataset is small (~800 rows total).
-Full refresh is simpler and appropriate at this scale.
 - **Custom dbt schema macro:** `generate_schema_name.sql` required to prevent dbt from prepending the default schema name to custom schema names in Snowflake.
 - **2018 baseline:** Provides pre-pandemic context for the 2022–2024 rate hike analysis.
 - **scikit-learn + statsmodels:** scikit-learn used for per-city coefficient extraction; statsmodels added for p-value significance testing which scikit-learn does not natively provide.